Scilloideae: Cultivation

 Many members of the subfamily are popular garden plants, such as Hyacinthus, Muscari, Scilla, Puschkinia, Hyacinthoides, and Ornithogalum (including those formerly placed in Galtonia).

 In South Africa the species of Eucomis, Ornithogalum, Veltheimia, among others, are grown as ornamentals.
 Ornithogalum thyrsoides and the different cultivars of hyacinths are important in the cut flower market.

 Medicinal use

 Drimia maritima, the sea squill, has been used as a medicinal plant since ancient times.
 Its use for treatment of edema is mentioned in a papyrus from 1554 BC, the Middle Kingdom of Egypt.
 Bufadienolides isolated from Drimia maritima and Drimia indica are used for the production of substances for the treatment of heart conditions.

 Food

 The Scilloideae are only occasionally used as food plants for humans.
 In Italy the bulbs of Leopoldia comosa are grown for food and in Greece they are consumed as pickles.
 In France the inflorescence of Ornithogalum pyrenaicum is consumed as a vegetable.
 In Africa some tribes consume the bulbs of Ledebouria apertiflora and Ledebouria revoluta.

 Toxicity

-Many Scilloideae produce poisonous steroidal saponins such as bufadienolides and cardenolides, making them inedible.